Joint Mean and Covariance Modeling of Multiple Health Outcome Measures: Statistical models

 \subsection{Model selection and evaluation}

 Similar to any regression model, the covariance regression model requires a procedure for variable selection.
-In the longitudinal setting, several variable selection methods have been studied. \cite{pourahmadi_2000} and \cite{pan_2003} use the Bayesian information criterion (BIC) and BIC-based method for the model proposed by \cite{pourahmadi_1999}.
-For the covariance regression model, the model selection contains three components: mean model selection, covariance variable selection, and covariance rank selection.
-As noted in \cite{hoff_2012}, due to the non-identifiability of some of the parameters in the higher rank model, the criterion based methods such as AIC or BIC are not appropriate when comparing models with different ranks.
-For the NHANES data, we include 4 predictors with at most 2-way interactions in both the mean and covariance model.
-The maximum possible rank for a $4-$dimensional response is 4.
-If we consider a simultaneous model selection with the above choice, it requires $2^6 \times 2^6 \times 4$ evaluations of the model, which is infeasible.
+The process has three components: mean variable selection, covariance variable selection, and covariance rank selection.
+As noted in \cite{hoff_2012}, because of the non-identifiability of some of the parameters in the higher-rank model, methods such as AIC or BIC are not directly applicable when comparing models with different ranks.
+For the NHANES data, we include 4 predictors with at most 2-way interactions (6 interaction terms) in both the mean and covariance models.
+The maximum possible rank for a 4-dimensional response is 4.
+Simultaneous selection of the appropriate interaction terms for the meanmodel and the covariance model and the selection of rank would require $2^6 \times 2^6 \times 4$ evaluations of the model, which is computationally impractical.